 "Put me in Coach.
 I'm ready to play today.
 Look at me.
 I gotta be center field." *

-This body of work uses athletic equipment and sports references to look at the psychology of personal space, and the cyclical nature of violence.
+This body of work uses athletic equipment and sports references to look at the psychology of personal space, and generational violence.

 The works are informed by the impressionable nature of youth, and questions the participation of the spectator in the cycle of violence.
-Inherited behavior that is destructive to the individual and others shows a vulnerability that opens instead of closing and healing the wounds that persist in society.
+Inherited destructive behavior includes a vulnerability that opens up instead of closing and healing the wounds that persist in society.
 Athletic training can be a symbol of protection as physical and emotional attributes take on a better shape, becoming conditioned and functioning on a higher level.